kekyo/RelaxVersioner/README.md

 * If you use RelaxVersioner, version handling ONLY use for Git tags/branches/commit messages.
 Of course you don't need more tooling usage, and easy managing continuous-integration environments.
 * Target language/environments:
   * C#, F#, VB.NET, C++/CLI and NuGet packaging (dotnet cli pack).
-  * Visual Studio 2019/2017/2015, dotnet SDK cli, MSBuild on netstandard2.0/net46 (NOT your project platform) and related IDEs.
+  * Visual Studio 2019/2017/2015, dotnet SDK cli, MSBuild on netcoreapp2.1/net461 environment (NOT your project platform) and related IDEs.
   * Linux(x64) and Windows(x86/x64).
 (The project validates only them, but maybe runs same as [libgit2sharp](https://github.com/libgit2/libgit2sharp) required environment)
 * Auto collect version information from local Git repository tags/branch name.
 * Independent AssemblyInfo.cs file, RelaxVersioner is output into temporary file.
 (No direct manipulate AssemblyInfo file).